California Doubling: Isn't it amazing how much Terra Venture's city looks so much like downtown L.A.?

 Then, the series is pulled before the finale airs, later put out as a 'special presentation' with little promotion.

 What Could Have Been: See above, and while several great plots arose from putting in Karone originally Cassie was to replace her, there's a lot of What Could Have Been if Valerie Vernon (Kendrix) didn't get sick or if Patricia Ja Lee (Cassie) had taken the part.
+For instance, there have been rumors that the unused Dairanger suits would've been used for a team of "Ancient Rangers"note Interestingly, the unused Dairanger suits end up being used as the "Legendary Squadron" in Power Rangers Super Megaforce.

 Actually, there was a lot of What Could Have Been even besides all that.
 Due to some Executive Meddling, there were a lot of last minute script changes, such as the Lights of Orion being on a cave on some forest planet, rather than on Terra Venture (which would've made a lot more sense.)

 The cast was originally going to reunite for a full length Lost Galaxy movie.
 Instead, they got a mediocre 2-parter with the Lightspeed Rescue team.
+Interestingly, there was barely any drama (if any at all) with the Lightspeed cast and crew — except with the two-parter team-up production, and that drama was mainly due to Slavin and Miller's previous falling-out with executives.